slime-systems/eloquent-object-id/README.md

 That's right: __ObjectID__!

+#### But doesn't keyset pagination prevent jumping to arbitrary page numbers?

+Indeed, it does.
+This is a common limitation where traditional incremental IDs also fall short.

+However, ObjectID offers a unique advantage: its embedded timestamp allows you to chunk entities into chronologically indexed pages.
+This not only enables efficient jumps to specific sections of a collection but also makes pagination significantly more intuitive.
+Imagine effortlessly navigating to a specific point in time on your social media feed – that's the power ObjectID brings to pagination.

 ### Various Ways to Utilize This Invention

 As demonstrated, the ObjectID gives you the best of what both a timestamp and a unique, incremental ID have to offer.
 There is more than one way to utilize this powerful identifier.
 Have fun explore its full potential!